-When Angus arrived in Aberdeen in February this year, it was indeed one of the coldest winters the city had ever experienced, but she wasted no time in settling in.
+When Angus arrived in Aberdeen in February 2018, it was indeed one of the coldest winters the city had ever experienced, but she wasted no time in settling in.
 One of the highlights of her trip so far, she says, was winning the university’s Literary Lights creative writing competition.

 Sponsored by the Lewis Grassic Gibbon Centre, Literary Lights is open to all students of Aberdeen University, and invites participants to submit a work of fiction or creative non-fiction that explores the themes of time and change.

 “My piece, Unknown, Unknown, death c 1629 was inspired by an entry in the Scottish Survey of Witchcraft, an online database which records the names and trial details of accused witches throughout Scotland.
 In the section on Orkney, one witch is listed as Unknown, Unknown, executed 1629,” Angus says.